 To make sure that the trench follows the planned path, use flags, spray paint, or a chalk line to mark it before you start digging.
 This way, even if you have help, the team can stay on track without making any mistakes.

 Can I Drain Uphill?

-No. In order for water to move uphill, it needs to be siphoned.
-This is a completely different type of irrigation system.
-Pipes should always move downhill.
+No. For water to move uphill, it needs to be siphoned.
+This is a different type of irrigation system.
+Pipes should move downhill.
 In this case, at least one inch every ten feet.

 Do I Need A Permit To Install A French Drain?

 It depends on the code in your area.
-Contact an agricultural expert or official in order to find the city or neighborhood codes.
-You may be able to dig freely or you may need a permit that gives you the leeway you need.
+Contact an agricultural expert or official to find the city or neighborhood codes.
+You may be able to dig or you might need a permit that gives you the leeway you need.

 Do I Have To Use Gravel For My French Drain?

-No. While a gravel drain cover is recommended, you can use soil instead.
+A gravel drain cover is recommended, but the soil is fine.
 If you do, you’ll need a corrugated pipe surrounded by polystyrene aggregate.
-The only thing left to do is wrap it in the fabric and cover it with soil.
+The last thing to do is wrap it in the fabric and cover it with soil.